GeoMOER/moer-mpg-remote-sensing/docs/units/_unit01/unit01-05_environment_setup.md

 ## Special considerations at our computer labs
 The R home directory on the computers in the labs at Marburg University points to the network drive `H:/Documents`.
-For other but unkown reasons, you could not use this drive for symlinks (the links work, but they get in conflict with storage space restrictions).
+For storage space reasons, you could not use this drive for symlinks.
 Therefore, you have to define an alternative starting point for your project folders to work with.

-To handle your project relative on all computers using something beneath your home directory `~` as a starting point except on one type of computer (i.e. the ones in the University computer labs), we reccomend to use the functionality of the envimaR package.
+To handle your project relative on all computers using something beneath your home directory `~` as a starting point except on one type of computer (i.e. the ones in the University computer labs), we recommend to use the functionality of the envimaR package.